Understanding Hip Osteoarthritis: Symptoms, Diagnosis, and Management

 2. Load Management

-Understanding which movements aggravate symptoms and adjusting volume or intensity can prevent flares without unnecessary rest.
-Gradual, consistent loading is more effective than avoidance.
+Understanding which movements aggravate symptoms is crucial.
+Adjusting the volume or intensity of these movements can prevent flares without unnecessary rest.
+Gradual, consistent loading is more effective than complete avoidance.

 3. Manual Therapy